I’m Vivian.

 Accessible

-These are the values I hold myself to and strive to include in everything I do.
-I've always been a creative problem-solver and do my best to see the potentials in projects.
+I've always been a curiosity driven problem-solver and do my best to see the potentials in projects.
 While I can work independently, being in a collaborative team is where I thrive with the best ideas and strategies, resulting in meaningful connections and products.
 I like being intentional with every design decision that's sustainable, scalable and cross-functional.
 I’m always learning, improving, and growing as a person and designer in order to be 1% better than I was yesterday.

 When I'm not designing, I am: